rexdevin8/youtube-to-mp3-api/README.md

 }
 ```

+####Important

-**Note**: This project base on [youtube-dl](https://github.com/ytdl-org/youtube-dl) if you can get error like `Bad Request` or  mp3 file does not work.
-Probably the problem is caused by youtube-dl
+ This project just built for fun and based on [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+This means if you get error like `Bad Request` or mp3 file does not work, probably the problem is caused by youtube-dl see: [issues](https://github.com/ytdl-org/youtube-dl/issues)